Smitabh/bkpune/README.md

 Or

-just clone this repo to local folder and run
+just clone this repo to local folder and run command:

-with command:

 `git clone https://github.com/IOCare/bkpune.git`